nimroddanielmaayan/the-wild-oasis/notes.md

 - Testing without testing libraries is called "manual testing".
 Testing with testing libraries is called "automated testing"

+- Knowing testing is important for all developers, but especially for junior and mid-level developers, since it's an important skill that is often required by employers\clients and it also helps us learn to write better code

 - The importance of automated testing comes from several aspects: First of all, it helps us be more confident in our code and in our application.
 It also helps in saving time, debugging, documenting, collaborating, planning (by using TDD), and more

+- A "test suite" is a collection of tests, collected in a single file or folder

+- Tests are just regular functions, structured for a specific purpose

 - There are several popular testing libraries for React: React Testing Library, Jest, Vitest (For Vite, which is almost identical to Jest), Cypress, Enzyme,